 Short term and long term housing facilities;

-Health and dental insurance coverage;
+Health and dental insurance coverage, including a dental plan;

 Medical screenings and evaluations;